-Coasts & Ports Indonesia
+Coasts & Ports (Indonesia 2013-2014)

+The development of coasts and ports is of national importance to Indonesia, securing economic growth and offering safety against floods for millions of people.
 Given these are typically large-scale infrastructural projects, often taking place in densely populated areas, the development of ports and coasts is likely to have significant impact on people and the environment.

 Inevitably, there will be advantages and disadvantages to any such project, but the goal is to plan and design integrated solutions that achieve the best possible outcome for all key stakeholders - People, Planet & Profit.

 This first edition of the Indonesia Water Challenge 2013-2014 invited students and young professionals to explore opportunities for such integrated solutions, focusing on Jakarta Bay.
 The participating teams from Universitas Hasanuddin, ITS Surabaya, Institut Teknologi Bandung and Universitas Gadjah Mada, were each given one specific challenge to focus on for their plans: